Vivekkuma123/Portfolio-Website/README.md

-This portfolio website serves as a showcase of Vivek Kumar's skills, projects, and contact information.
+This portfolio website serves as a showcase of my  skills, projects, and contact information.